NootIan/Matchbox-Emergency-Patrol-RE/README.md

 They can grab assets, textures, animations, and terrain data from the files in the iso Supported formats:
-.BPK  terrain/general world geometry
+.BPK for terrain/general world geometry |
-.ms2  objects and animations
+.ms2 for objects and animations |
-.tex  textures
+.tex for textures